fgnass/node-dev/README.md

 * `dedupe` – Whether modules should by [dynamically deduped](https://www.npmjs.org/package/dynamic-dedupe). _Default:_ `false`

-Upon startup node-dev looks for a `.node-dev.json` file in the user's HOME directory.
+Upon startup node-dev looks for a `.node-dev.json` file in the user's HOME directory and execution directory.
 It will also look for a `.node-dev.json` file in the same directory as the script to be run, which (if present) overwrites the per-user settings.

 ### Dedupe linked modules